1st Royal Surrey Militia: World War I

+3rd (Reserve) Battalion

-On the outbreak of World War I the 3rd East Surreys were embodied on 4 August 1914 at Kingston under Lt-Col C.O.
-Shipley.
+On the outbreak of World War I the 3rd East Surreys were embodied on 8 August 1914 at Kingston under Lt-Col C.O.
+Shipley, who had been CO since 1912.
 Made up of Special Reservists and the Regular Reservists at the depot, the battalion left by train the same night for its war station at Dover where it remained for the whole war.
+On the outbreak of war the 3rd East Surreys claimed to be the only SR battalion with a full complement of officers, of whom all the juniors had been trained by the 1st Bn.